How to document origin

 Since fish and other seafood are subject to restrictive rules of origin, it will be necessary to be able to track the individual exported shipment back to the "edge of the quay".
 Documents such as supplier's declarations, transaction overviews, etc. from the respective suppliers will therefore be important elements with an eye to this.
 The Norwegian Customs must be able to verify such details and documents.

 In accordance with Section 8-10 of the Norwegian Movement of Goods Act, the person subject to a duty of disclosure is obliged to provide the documentation that is considered necessary by the customs authorities in order to verify that the certificates of origin are correct and that the origin of the goods is correctly disclosed.
-Article 20 (3) of the EEA Agreement stipulates that an exporter who issues an invoice declaration must be prepared at any time to provide all necessary documents proving the status of origin of the respective product.
+An exporter who issues an invoice declaration must be prepared at any time to provide all necessary documents proving the status of origin of the respective product.

 Overviews and documentation from suppliers can possibly be handed over directly to Norwegian Customs, if preferred by the supplier.
 As an additional and general option, the system and/or overviews can possibly be anonymised so that stakeholders cannot be clearly identified, but that connections ("links") are provided by means of references to takeover declaration/contract note numbers, incoming and outgoing invoice numbers, etc.